“Empty” Passport Page Is Not Sufficient

-I recently went to the Chinese consulate office in New York City to submit our visa applications.
-This was my third time getting a Chinese visa, so I was pretty familiar with the required documentations and visa process.
-Unfortunately, what I was not aware of had nothing to do with the Chinese visa application itself.
+We went to the Chinese consulate office in New York City to submit our visa applications.
+This was our third time getting a Chinese visa, so we wee pretty familiar with the required documentations and visa process.
+Unfortunately, what we were not aware of had nothing to do with the Chinese visa application itself.

-Even though I renewed my passport 3 years ago, I had pretty much run out of space (1.5 empty pages remained).
-Due to constant International travels the last few months, I did not have time to get my passport renewed (adding pages to passport feature ended December 31, 2015).
-The expedited process takes approximately 3 weeks and I hadn’t been in the states long enough to get that done.
-So, I took my chances and assumed that the 1.5 empty pages (although not ideal) would be enough.
-The plan was to renew my passport once I return from China.
+Three years prior to this incident, we renewed our passports, but we had pretty much run out of space (1.5 empty pages remained).
+Due to constant International travels leading up to this incident, we did not have time to get our passporst renewed (adding pages to passport feature had ended in December 31, 2015).
+The expedited process takes approximately 3 weeks and we hadn’t been in the states long enough to get that done.
+So, we took our chances and assumed that the 1.5 empty pages (although not ideal) would be sufficient for this trip.
+The plan was to renew the passports upon returning from China.

 Turns out, those last two pages on your passport are OK for getting stamps but NOT OK for obtaining visas.
 Why?
 Because it does not say “visas” on top of the page.
 That’s right.